10 Best Putters Of All Time (Tested and Reviewed for 2025)

 Cons

-My choice for the best putters of all time goes to the Ping Anser.
+Our choice for the best putters of all time goes to the Ping Anser.
 A favorite of golfers for several decades, the Anser has evolved into a technological marvel in its current iteration.

 It offers heel-to-toe weighting that stabilizes the face and high MOI for accurate, online putting from anywhere on the green.

-Along the top of the club head, there’s a distinct chrome silver and black contrast that helps line up your putts at address.
-I really loved how the black works with a white golf ball when lining up the putt.
+We really loved how the black works with a white golf ball when lining up the putt.
 It offers a clear, concise contrast that keeps the putter centered.

 Also, the face milling helps grip the golf ball’s cover to start a forward roll without the ball skipping or hopping after impact.
-Since popping causes loss of speed, having that with the Anser can greatly help golfers struggling with their putting.

-Accessible for all golfers, the Ping Anser delivers classic performance with new features that only enhance the quality of your putts.
+Accessible for all golfers, the Ping Anser delivers classic performance with features that only enhance the quality of your putts.

 Wilson Staff Model 8802 Putter